dutow/ccf/README.md

   * threads (threading flags)
   * backward-cpp for debug builds (automatic stack trace generation on linux)
 * For every test project:
-  * catch
+  * catch2
   * fakeit

 During its run the script will check for several common configuration files to exists.
-If they don't it'll create then based on a template.
+If they don't it'll create them based on a template.

 These files are: